MioKh/DevJourney/README.md

 For example, I recognized that I kinda suck at converting designs into CSS and HTML, so I am taking the Frontend Mentor courses.
 Which kinda points you to web.dev to learn CSS and HTML.
 Even though I thought I knew those, a lot of the stuff I don’t know I learned, like AOM, ARIA, what semantic HTML actually does for accessibility, a lot more about metadata stuff, open graph, and a lot of other things.
 But I never added them here or even talked about them that I learned them.
 So yeah, from now on, I will make maybe a separate folder of what I learned each day.

 Or just make a file with some examples if they are very small after all you learn by making

+### Re-format the whole website layout
+i am reading refactoring ai an i belive its from the people that made tailwind on how to systematically make good layouts for non-designers sooo while reading it i will start to try to make my websites look better and more beautiful